-You Might Lose Some or All of Your Money: When you buy a certificate of deposit from a bank, the Federal government (through the FDIC) guaranties you will get your money back.
+You Might Lose Some or All of Your Money: When you buy a certificate of deposit from a bank, the Federal government (through the FDIC) guarantees you will get your money back.
 Buying Shares is not like that at all.
 The ability of the Company to make the distributions you expect, and ultimately to give you your money back, depends on a number of factors, including some beyond our control.
-Nobody guaranties that you will receive distributions and you might lose some or all of your money.
+Nobody guarantees that you will receive distributions and you might lose some or all of your money.

 Risks of Real Estate Industry: Real estate can be risky and unpredictable.
 For example, many experienced, informed people lost money when the real estate market declined in 2007-8.
 Time has shown that the real estate market goes down without warning, sometimes resulting in significant losses.
 Some of the risks of investing in real estate include changing laws, including environmental laws; floods, fires, and other acts of God, some of which are uninsurable; changes in national or local economic conditions; changes in government policies, including changes in interest rates established by the Federal Reserve; and international crises.
 The real estate market has been in an upswing for 10 years, suggesting that a downturn might be in the near future.
-While the Company doesn't own the Project real estate, it is reliant on the success of the Project for a portion of its revenues (in the form of loan repayment.